 As we said, legally speaking, fathers have the exact same claims as mothers when it comes to child custody.

 - Barring extreme circumstances, you have the right and responsibility to be a part of your child’s life on a regular basis and in a meaningful way.
-Basically, should you and your spouse divorce, if there are minor children involved, both parties are equally entitled to remain fixtures for their kids.
+Basically, should you and your spouse divorce, if it involves children involved, both parties have equal opportunity to remain fixtures for their kids.

-- Just like a mother, a father has the right to request primary guardianship of his child or children in a divorce.
+- Just like a mother, a father has the right to request primary guardianship.

-- If he does receive custody, he also retains the right to petition the court for appropriate child support from his former spouse, which may be used to help provide for expenses like food, clothing, and shelter.
+- If he does receive custody, he also retains the right to petition the court for appropriate child support from his former spouse.
+This may be used to help provide for expenses like food, clothing, and shelter.

-- If you are a father who is not granted custody, you still have the right to see your children.
+- If the courts don’t grant the father custody, he still has the right to see his children.
 This visitation will be reasonable and regular.

-- In this scenario, you are also entitled to spend time with your kids free from interference by the custodial parent, better known as your former spouse.
+- In this scenario, you are also entitled to spend time with your kids free from interference by the custodial parent.

 Custody exchanges can be tense times, especially if you and your ex are not on the best terms.
 There are ways to make these swaps easier for everyone.

-- You can make the trade at school, or at daycare or a babysitter’s,
+- Make the trade at school, or at daycare or a babysitter’s.

-- or bring a third party along for the encounter.
+- Bring a third party along for the encounter.

 - It can even be as simple as making sure everything is packed up and ready to go in advance to cut down the amount of face time involved.

-It’s important to keep things civil in these situations, if not for yourself, then for your kids.
-If you can prevent emotions from running wild, it will only benefit them.
+It’s important to keep things civil in these situations.
+If not for yourself, then for your kids.
+If often prevents emotions from running wild, it only benefits them.

 How To Ensure Your Rights As A Father

 As the years pass by, there has been an increased emphasis, publicly and in the courts, on making sure that both parents play an integral part in a child’s life after divorce or separation.
-It’s important that you remain involved in the upbringing of your kids, but you may have to take steps to ensure this happens.
+It’s important that you remain involved in the upbringing of your kids.
+However, you may have to take steps to ensure this happens.

 As already stated, you are equally entitled to custody during the divorce process.
 If you actively want primary child custody, you have every right to pursue this goal.
 You may need to prepare and file a petition for custody, provide information about the parents and child, and ultimately wait for the court to decide on your request.
 Oregon law also requires that all such petitions include a parenting plan.

-When awarding custody, the court is charged with determining what is in the best interest of the child.
+When awarding custody, the court aims to determine the best interests of the child.
 To establish this, the judge will examine a number of factors.

-- If kids are old enough to have a preference, the court may take their testimony into account, though if their wishes are deemed as being opposed to what is best for them, they may be ignored.
+If kids are old enough to have a preference, the court may take their testimony into account.
+However, if their wishes oppose their best interests, the court can ignore them.

 In short, don’t be passive.
-If you want child custody of your children or significant visitation rights, you may have to take an active approach.
-It may be in your best interest to hire an attorney with experience working child custody cases.
-A lawyer will have insight into the process, as well as advice, both legal and practical, that may lead to an optimal outcome for your case.
+If you want child custody of your children or significant visitation rights, take an active approach.
+It’s likely in your best interest to hire an attorney with experience working child custody cases.
+A lawyer will have insight into the process, as well as advice, both legal and practical, to lead to an optimal outcome for your case.

 The Rights Of Unmarried Fathers

-If your paternity is established, and if your name is on the child’s birth certificate, you will most likely be recognized as the legal father.
+If your paternity is established, and your name appears on the child’s birth certificate, you will be recognized as the legal father.